Berkhamsted School A GSG School

 Since January 2016, Richard Backhouse, previously head of Monkton Senior School.
 Economics degree from Cambridge, where he was vice captain of boat and ran the college Christian Union; has also worked at Oundle and Bradfield.
 Married to Debbie; two children.

 Mr Richard Petty is head of the sixth form - he was previous head of history, politics and year 11 at Notting Hill and Ealing.
-Mrs Liz Richardson is head of the girls' section and Mr Richard Thompson is
+Mrs Liz Richardson is head of the girls' section and Mr Richard Thompson is head

 Special Education Needs